Topash15/bug-free-goggles/Develop/gist-template.md

 ### Flags

   As you look through some of these examples, you can see at the end there's a "/gm" at the end of the expression.
 These are called flags.
 They are actually 2 different flags "g" and "m".
 Flags modify how the search is interpretted.
 The "g" or global flag allows for multiple matches.
 Without this, we could only find the first URL.
-The "m" or multiline flag allows us handle multiple lines.
+The "m" or multiline flag allows us handle multiple lines which lets us treat each line as a new line so we can find each url on a new line.

 ## Author